 B. Have nothing to hide from God

-No body is perfect and worship leaders are the same.
+Nobody is perfect and worship leaders are the same.
 They too are fallen human beings saved by the grace of God.
 The only workaround this problem is to come before God every day with a heart of repentance and confession.
 The more we open ourselves before God more intimate our relationship with him becomes.
 The more intimate we become with God more people will experience the glory of God when we lead them in public worship.

-2. Physical appearance
+2. Physical Appearance

-Also maintain modesty.
-It is recommended that female worship leaders avoid make up as much as possible.
+Also, maintain modesty.
+It is recommended that female worship leaders avoid makeup as much as possible.
 The idea is to not to make celebrity or a clown out of yourself so that people can concentrate on their creator.

-3. Connect with others
+3. Connect with Others

 Eight years ago I worked as the media guy for a leading Bible college where they have chapel services 5 days a week.
-Worship leading at these service was a part of every student’s training and whoever leads worship tomorrow was required to rehearse the whole session in the evening before.
+Worship leading at this service was a part of every student’s training and whoever leads worship tomorrow was required to rehearse the whole session in the evening before.
 They rehearsed every evening very faithfully and we had a wonderful worship service the morning after.

-There was one problem however.
+There was one problem, however.
 They hardly coordinated with me.
 For example one of the worship leaders would introduce a new song during the service and I was clueless about this new song.
-In their mind they thought the worship team consisted only of the choir, the musicians and sometimes the sound controller.
+In their mind, they thought the worship team consisted only of the choir, the musicians and sometimes the sound controller.

 This is wrong.
 A good worship leader connects with all the different departments in the church as necessary.
 If there’s a prayer team that intercedes during the worship service you can ask the prayer team leader to lay his hands on you and pray for anointing.
-Have regular conversation with the media team to find out if there’s anything you can do as a worship leader to make their task easier.
+Have a regular conversation with the media team to find out if there’s anything you can do as a worship leader to make their task easier.

 The point is you need to treat any individual that contributes to worship service as a part of your team.

-4. Sacrificial attitude
+4. Sacrificial Attitude

 Recently a worship leader asked me to excuse her from rehearsals and prayer time for good saying she is too busy.
-I wanted her to experience the consequences of such a cheap approach to worship leading so I granted her wish instead of asking her step down.
+I wanted her to experience the consequences of such a cheap approach to worship leading so I granted her wish instead of asking her to step down.
 I am sure she will realize her mistake and return to rehearsals and prayer time very soon.

 People who aspire to be used by God in the area of worship ministry must be willing to pay the price.
-Like any other ministry worship leading also is a ministry task that involves a higher degree of self sacrifice.
+Like any other ministry worship leading also is a ministry task that involves a higher degree of self-sacrifice.
 You can’t ignore your 50% of the work and expect the Holy Spirit to move the moment you stand before the congregation.
 This 50% of the work includes praying as a team, rehearsing and planning.
 You need to invest your time and labor.
 God is always faithful to finish his half of the task.
 But you will never get to your destination with a job that is half done.